asvarainnovations/DocBare/README.md

 - **Chat System:**
   - Chat session/message models in Prisma/Postgres
   - Chat message storage/retrieval in Firestore
+  - **Full chat message persistence:** All user and AI messages are saved and loaded reliably from Firestore and Postgres
+  - **No duplicate AI responses on reload:** AI is only auto-triggered for the first user message in a new chat, never on page reload
 - **RAG Sessions:**
   - Session state, memory, agent state, and results in Firestore
 - **Feedback:** User feedback collection and retrieval (Firestore)